-St. Patrick’s Day is a time for shamrocks, leprechauns, and of course, eating and drinking!
-Today let’s learn how to make green beer to celebrate the holiday.
+St. Patrick’s Day is a time for shamrocks, leprechauns, and festive food and beer.
+Today, you’ll learn how to make green beer to celebrate the holiday in the simplest way possible.

 Who invented green beer?

-Legend has it that the idea of green beer originated in America, not Ireland as you might expect.
-It’s said that Thomas H. Curtin, the owner of the Schnerer Club in New York, added a few drops of a laundry whitener called “Wash Blue” to beer to celebrate St. Patrick’s Day at a party in 1914.
+Legend has it that green beer didn’t originate in Ireland, but in America.
+In 1914, Thomas H. Curtin, owner of the Schnerer Club in New York, added a few drops of a laundry whitener called “Wash Blue” (not intended for consumption) to beer to celebrate St. Patrick’s Day.

-Since then, this green colored brew has become synonymous with St. Patrick’s Day.
-There is even a Green Beer Day, which originated at Miami University in Ohio.
+Since then, green-colored beer has become synonymous with St. Patrick’s Day celebrations.
+There’s even an unofficial holiday called Green Beer Day, which started at Miami University in Ohio and is celebrated on the Thursday before spring break.

 How to make green beer

-Whether you’re hosting a St. Paddy’s Day party, or simply enjoying a cozy night in, special St. Patrick’s Day drinks are a fun way to get into the spirit of of the holiday.
+Whether you’re hosting a St. Paddy’s Day party or simply enjoying a cozy night in, special St. Patrick’s Day beer recipes are a fun way to get into the spirit of the holiday.

 Today, we’ll be making green beer.
 All you need to make it is your favorite light-colored beer, green food coloring, and a glass or mug.